So you’re done with the nursery, and you’ve baby-proofed the master’s bedroom and the rest of the house.

 And how do you do a final sweep when you’re done?

+A bathroom is one of the most dangerous rooms for an innocent young child!
 We’ve got everything you need and more right here!

-How to Baby Proof Bathroom Door
+How to Baby Proof Bathroom Doors

 The very first step of keeping your baby safe in the bathroom is not letting them inside the room in the first place (unless it’s bath time).

-Do NOT keep the door open mommies!
+Mommies, do NOT keep the door open!

 Here’s how to do it: